 When will my results be read?

-The date and time of your next visit have been noted elsewhere on this leaflet or on an appointment card.
+The date and time of your next visit will be given to you during your visit.
 It is very important that you keep this appointment.
 Since a reaction to any of the test substances will continue to develop even after the panels are removed, your doctor will determine how long you should wait before your next appointment.

 What is the doctor looking for?